oddzor/Eksamen-Webteknologi/README.md

 ## Overview
-This application is a mock backend for a fictional business **Node.js**, **Express**, and **MySQL**.
+This application is a mock backend for a fictional business, built with **Javascript**, **Node.js**, **Express**, and **MySQL**.
 It provides APIs for managing products, orders, user and admin operations.
 The application uses JWT-based authentication and includes role-based access control for admin endpoints.

 ## Setup and installation